Josesx506/Odin_Project_FS/05_React/Docs/06_React_hooks_deep_dive.md

     )
 }
 ```
 When `useState` is used in forms, everytime a character is type, the component is re-rendered.
 This can can reduce performance on large apps.
-Since only the final values of the form
+Since only the final
-inputs are required, `useRef` can be used to persist data by passing the refs into the `ref={ref}` attribute in JSX without re-rendering the entire component.
-When the form is submitted,
+values of the form inputs are required, `useRef` can be used to persist data by passing the refs into the `ref={ref}` attribute in JSX without re-rendering the
-we still have all the data that `useState` will have saved without the performance drawbacks. <br>
+entire component.
+When the form is submitted, we still have all the data that `useState` will have saved without the performance drawbacks. <br>

 When tracking state with refs, ensure you don't update logic within functions like `onSubmit()`, and instead employ `useEffect` to implement state change operations.
-Basically update
-state changes with *useEffect* and not where you *setState(...)*.
+Basically update state changes with *useEffect* and not where you *setState(...)*.
+Oher scenarios where refs can be useful are
+- DOM manipulation - e.g. focusing a button/element when the page loads (useRef + useEffect with [] dependencies), scrolling to a specific position, measuring the
+    dimensions of an element, triggering animations etc. Basically useful for many things you use `querySelector` for in vanilla JS.
+- Form validation - check that the `ref.current.value` matches the expected pattern in the `onSubmit` callback.

 ### useMemo